Undergraduate Academic Advising

 - intensive writing (not including freshman writing)

 The overall requirement is at least 24 credits, regardless of how the courses add up in credit value.
-Please click here for a list of those offered at Tandon.
+Please click here for a list of those offered at Tandon this fall.
 The TCS Department provides a more comprehensive summary of humanities requirements.

 Previously approved humanities electives taken at the Manhattan campus can be viewed by clicking here.